laardee/video-preview-and-analysis-service/README.md

 ### Upload Service

 Upload service contains a REST API and a very simple web page that can be used to test Video Service.
-After Upload Service deployment change the `api` variable in the `upload-service/www/app.js` file to point upload service API endpoint.
+After Upload Service deployment, change the `api` variable in the `upload-service/www/app.js` file to point upload service API endpoint.